liamedeiros/ehtplot/doc/COLORMAP.md

 ## Basic Requirements

-Without putting in too much details, a good colormap for scientific representation of a scale image should:
+Without putting in too much details, a good colormap for scientific representation of a scalar image should:

-1. give the readers a correct sense on the scale values (intensities) in the image;
+1. give the readers a correct sense on the scalar values (intensities) in the image;

 2. not artificially show features that do not exist;